gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_LEDs.rst

 MoveMotor LEDs
 ====================================================

 | The MOVEMotor uses 4 ZIP LEDs (WS2812) on pin8.
+| The neopixel module is used to drive these RGB LEDs.
-| Each LED can produce a full spectrum of colours independent to all of the other LEDs on the bus.
+| Each LED can produce a full spectrum of colours independent to all of the other LEDs.
-| Each ZIP LED has a Red, Green and Blue element within the LED, and each of these can achieve 256 levels of brightness.
+| Each ZIP LED has a Red, Green and Blue element within the LED, and each of these can have brightness from 0 to 255.

 NeoPixel module
 -----------------

-| The neopixel module allows use of WS2812 individually addressable RGB LEDs with the micro:bit.
+| The neopixel module allows use of multiple RGB LEDs connected to one pin so that each can have their own colour and brightness set.
 | First, import the neopixel library with ``import neopixel``.

 .. code-block:: python